Are you looking for a Job or Staff? We are hiring. Click here to find your solution with ISM Recruitment.

 2012 relating to the working time of mobile road transport workers.

-With training, you can cover your duty of care in the key areas of safe driver, safe vehicle and safe journey and additionally make positive actions in environmental sustainability, including but not limited to; reductions in accidents, fuel consumption, emissions, noise pollution and insurance costs.
+With training, you can cover your duty of care in the critical areas of safe driver, safe vehicle and safe journey and additionally make positive actions in environmental sustainability, including but not limited to; reductions in accidents, fuel consumption, emissions, noise pollution and insurance costs.

 In the case of journeys taken in a vehicle provided by an employer, such as a car, people carrier or a fleet van, an employer has a duty of care to ensure the safety of employees using the vehicle.